-In Count I of the Complaint, the Receiver asserts claims against Defaulted Defendants under three provisions of FUFTA: Section 726.105(1)(a), which codifies claims under a theory of "actual fraud," the constructive fraud provision of § 726.105(1)(b); and § 726.106(1).
-In Count II, the Receiver asserts, in the alternative to the FUFTA claims, a claim for unjust enrichment.
-In Count III, the Complaint pleads the Defaulted Defendants' aiding and abetting of the Insiders' breaches of fiduciary duties to the Receivership Entities of which the Insiders were directors and officers.
-These claims are based on the payments made to Defaulted Defendants by or on behalf of the Receivership Entities as set forth in the Complaint.
+In Count I of the Complaint, the Receiver asserts claims against Defendant under three provisions of FUFTA, Fla.
+Stat. § 726.101 et seq.: Florida Statutes Section 726.105(1)(a), which codifies claims under a theory of "actual fraud," and Florida Statutes Sections 726.105(1)(b) and 726.106(1), which codify claims under a theory of "constructive fraud."
+In Count II, the Receiver asserts, in the alternative, a claim for unjust enrichment.
+These claims are based on the payments made to Defendant by or on behalf of the Receivership Entities as set forth in the Complaint.